meaning of the cross when i survey the wondrous nace

 See the previous article, as this is the third in a trilogy, which begins with When I Survey the Wondrous Nace.

 The luxury of what I do is that I don’t have to labor in deliberation and research in coming to some revelation.
 It’s not me.
 I’m no genius.
 I’m no holy man.
-I have read an ancient book and have read is plainly, and that book is a revelation.
+I have read an ancient book, and have read it plainly and studied history, and that book is a revelation.
 It’s hard to think about it as not, that’s all.

 I think that there are two tendencies in which we indulge that keep us from this: